 Pumpkin Gut Soup

-As both a big fan of Halloween and a keen believer in reducing waste, I like to save the seeds and the pumpkin fiber (which I affectionately call ‘guts’ around Halloween to spook my nephew) from my Jack O’ Lantern in order to make seasonal and spooky food.
+As both a big fan of Halloween and a keen believer in reducing waste, I like to save the seeds and the pumpkin fiber (which I affectionately call ‘guts’ around Halloween to spook my nephew) from my Jack O’ Lantern to make seasonal and spooky food.

 My favorite is Pumpkin Gut Soup because you can toss all of the pumpkin leftovers into a pot with some vegetable stock and any other vegetables that might be going to waste (carrot tops, celery tops) and boil for around 30 minutes.
 Then, serve with crusty rolls.